aurelilia/gelixrs/docs/src/enums.md

 # Enums

-The last and most powerful data type is enums.
+The most powerful data type in gelix is enums.

 Compared to simple enums in languages like Java or C++, gelix enums can contain data, which makes them incredibly powerful.